avaneev/a5hash/README.md

-The `a5hash128()` function produces 128-bit hashes, and, compared to 64-bit `a5hash()` function, features a significant performance for large data hashing - 50 GB/s on Zen5.
+The `a5hash128()` function produces 128-bit hashes, and, compared to 64-bit `a5hash()` function, features a significant performance for large data hashing - 50 GB/s on Ryzen 9950X.
 It is also fairly fast for hash-map uses, but a bit slower than the `a5hash()` function.
 Among 128-bit hashes that pass the state-of-the-art tests, it's likely the fastest 128-bit hash function for hash-maps.

 By setting function's `rh` pointer argument to 0, it is also possible to use